London Surgical Centre

 Circumcision is safer and a less hazardous procedure for adults.

-What is circumcision?
+What is a circumcision?

 Circumcision involves removing the foreskin covering the head (glans) of the penis.

-Whether you are having circumcision for religious practice or general hygiene and well-being, the London Surgical Centre is here to help you through the process.
+Whether you are having circumcision for religious practice or for general hygiene and well-being, the London Surgical Centre is here to help you through the process.
 We carry out circumcisions for all age groups in a sterile and safe environment, at our clinic in Whitechapel, East London.

 Health Benefits